 If you’d like to get involved, you first need to grab one of the tickets online.
 Usually around only 20,000 are available, in order to avoid overwhelming the town.

-There are starter guns to signal the start and end of the fight, which lasts around an hour.
+There are starter guns to signal the start and end of the fight.
+The whole event lasts around an hour.

 Afterwards, firetrucks come out and hose down all the streets, and people if they wish!

-Don’t wear anything nice.
-Your clothes will be covered in tomato juice and pulp and could be torn or ruined.
+Of course, you don’t want to wear anything nice to La Tomatina.
+Your clothes will be covered in tomato juice and pulp and could end up torn or ruined.

 Also, leave your phones and cameras at home.
-They will get destroyed.
+They will get destroyed by the mess.

 Final Thoughts on Best Spain Experiences

-Now you have an epic list of Spain experiences that offers something for everyone–and you’ve learned many things to know about Spain, too.
+Now you have an epic list of Spain experiences that offers something for everyone.
+And, you’ve learned many important things to know about Spain before your trip.

 From the outdoorsman, to the foodie, to the history-lover, to the music fan, and beyond—you’ll easily find a fun experience in Spain with your name on it.

-The real problem won’t be what to do in Spain…it will more likely be how to fit them all in.
+As you might guess, the real problem won’t be what to do in Spain.
+It will more likely be how to fit them all in.

 Which of these amazing experiences in Spain tops your list?
 If you’ve been to Spain, which of these experiences did you enjoy?
 Let us know in the comments below.